isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 ### Task 2: Specify Configuration settings for Read Text from Image Azure Function

-1. Browse to the Azure Function detail page on the Azure Portal by clicking *Go to resource* button from the deployment screen or from the Resource Group detail screen (see Chapter 2 for steps to browse to the Resource Group Detail screen)
+1. Browse to the Azure Function detail page on the Azure Portal by clicking *Go to resource* button from the deployment screen or from the Resource Group detail screen.
+(See Chapter 2 for steps to browse to the Resource Group Detail screen.)

 <img src="./images/AzureFuncCreateSuccess.GIF" alt="Create Azure Function - Review Details" width="50%" height="50%"/>